Home

 Bostic of the Washington Commanders grew up in Wellington, frequently comes back to donate his time to local young people and graduated from Palm Beach Central High School.

-A rendering of the Wellington Sports Academy.
-[Village of Wellington planning documents] He was not present at the Sept.
+He was not present at the Sept.
 27 meeting, though he has attended several council meetings where plans for the academy were on the agenda.

 “Wellington really needed something like this,” board member Maria Antuña said.